dojo/dojo.io/site/source/tutorials/007_theming/index.md

 Let's create a `theme` directory under your project `src` to store our theme resources, and create a `dojo` theme with `theme.ts` under `src/themes/dojo/theme.ts`.
 This is the `theme` resource where we will import our themed CSS files and export the keyed theme for consumption by our widgets.

-{% instruction 'Theme the worker widget' %}
+{% instruction 'Theme the Worker widget' %}

-In order to theme the `worker` widget, we need to create `worker.m.css` within our theme directory and use it within `theme.ts`.
+In order to theme the `Worker` widget, we need to create `worker.m.css` within our theme directory and use it within `theme.ts`.
 The naming here is important as the object key of the exported theme must match the naming of the widget's CSS file.

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/theme.ts' lines:3,9,11,16 %}

-Let's start by creating a red `worker` and observe our theme being applied correctly.
+Let's start by creating a red `Worker` and observe our theme being applied correctly.

 ```css
 /* worker.m.css */